 India can make a strong claim to be the most exciting and rewarding travel destination in the world.
 From the exhilarating pace of life in its colourful and vibrant cities to its exquisite temples and superb scenery, few visitors ever leave disappointed.

-- Discover Ranthambore National Park's Jungle Safari 2 safaris of the park in search of tigers with many other inhabitants to see along the way
+- Discover Ranthambore National Park with jungle safaris around the park in search of tigers with many other inhabitants to see along the way

-- During the tour all transfers will be an air conditioned vehicle and services on a knowledgeable English speaking local guide will be provided for sightseeing
+- During the tour all transfers will be in an air conditioned vehicle and services of a knowledgeable English-speaking local guide will be provided for sightseeing

 - Departs: london